 If big miles are your thing then Simplon's Pavo Granfondo Disc is a machine you want to take a good long look at, especially if you want to cover those miles at near race pace.
 The Simplon devours climbs, descents and those long tedious straights with what feels like the minimum of effort from the rider.

 The Pavo Granfondo, as you can probably guess by its name, is a bike designed for those epic rides in the mountains or day-long blasts across a region or a county or two.
 Granfondo loosely translates from Italian as 'big ride', and this is exactly where the Pavo excels.

 This is the disc brake-equipped version of Ribble's R872, the endurance bike that's been part of the range in rim-braked guise for a fair few years, and it's a fast, comfortable and affordable option for tapping out the miles.

 Most of us aren't racers, we just want to cover good distances in relative comfort at a decent pace, something the R872 allows you to do thanks to a frame that is a solid all-rounder with excellent manners.

-In 2017, Giant split the previous best-selling Defy line in two, and that continues for 2018.
+In 2017, Giant split the previous best-selling Defy line in two.
 The Defy group comprises three sub-families of carbon fibre-framed bikes, Defy Advanced, Defy Advanced Pro and Defy Advanced SL, all with disc brakes and starting with the Defy Advanced 3 at £1,499.
 The aluminium-framed Contend range is a eight-bike line-up for 2020 from the £625 Contend 2 to the new Contend AR 1 at £1,499.
 Derived from the Contend SL Disc, the Contend AR has clearance for 38mm tyres so you can escape the traffic and tackle rougher roads and trails.

 Giant offers a large choice for women, in the Avail range, with alloy, composite and carbon versions.